tommy-mor/wiki-1/content/posts/tmux.md

 ## Other Work {#other-work}

-byobu claims to be a more fully-featured window manager built on top of tmux that might be more viable as a day to day interface without an X session
+[Byobu](https://www.byobu.org/home) claims to be a more fully-featured window manager built on top of tmux that might be more viable as a day to day interface without an X session.